JimmyLv/BibiGPT-v1/README.md

 ## How it works

-This project uses the [OpenAI GPT-3.5 API](https://openai.com/api/) (specifically, gpt-3.5-turbo) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming and [Upstash](https://console.upstash.com/) for Redis cache and rate limiting.
+This project uses the [OpenAI ChatGPT API](https://openai.com/api/) (specifically, gpt-3.5-turbo) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming and [Upstash](https://console.upstash.com/) for Redis cache and rate limiting.
 It fetches the content on a Bilibili video, sends it in a prompt to the GPT-3 API to summarize it via a Vercel Edge function, then streams the response back to the application.

 ## Saving costs

 Projects like this can get expensive so in order to save costs if you want to make your own version and share it publicly, I recommend three things:

-- [ ] 1.
+- [x] 1.
 Implement rate limiting so people can't abuse your site
 - [x] 2.
 Implement caching to avoid expensive AI re-generations
 - [x] 3.
 Use `text-curie-001` instead of `text-dacinci-003` in the `summarize` edge function